jouellnyc/AWS/create_aws_vpc2/README.md

 ```

 ### Expectations
-It will always be best to start from scratch with a new VPC.
+It will always be *best* to start from scratch with a new VPC.
-In the future the script can integrate more  error checking
+In the future the script can integrate more  elegant error checking

 ### Installing
 ```